Preview

 The Digital Law Journal follows the Committee on Publication Ethics (COPE) Code of Conduct guidelines and the requirements for peer-reviewed journals, elaborated by the Elsevier Publishing House (in accordance with international ethical rules of scientific publications).

-The Digital Law Journal is adopting these policies and procedures to support editors, reviewers and authors in performing their ethical duties under these guidelines.
+The Digital Law Journal adopted these policies and procedures to support editors, reviewers and authors in performing their ethical duties under these guidelines.

 It is expected of authors, reviewers and editors that they follow the best-practice guidelines on ethical behavior contained therein.